Getting permission to use something

 Library resources have accompanying licenses which states how you can and cannot use the resource.
 If you want to use library content in a way not mentioned in the license, we can request permission from the publisher.
 Contact the Copyright Office for more information.

 It's worth considering alternatives because permissions are often short term and require re-negotiation and ongoing fees.
 Avoiding permissions will ensure that the content in your subject is more sustainable.

 Often academics write several papers and books on the same subject, so you may be able to find a chapter from one book, another chapter from a different book, and a section from a paper that will cover the reading you want your students to do.

-Consider talking to your liaison librarian about what you want for your students.
+Consider talking to your librarian about what you want for your students.
 They can work with you to help find alternative resources.